zfhui/simple-twitter/README.md

 Change the `.env.sample` file to `.env` and either keep the credentials (which were created for this experiment) or setup a new [Twitter App](https://apps.twitter.com/), create a new Access Token and replace those in the `.env` file.

 ### CSS Framework
-This project uses the light-weight weight, responsive CSS framework [Pure](https://purecss.io) for styling the very basic elements in the views.
-The framework is service via a CDN.
+This project uses the light-weight, responsive CSS framework [Pure](https://purecss.io) for styling the very basic elements in the views.
+The framework is served via a CDN.

 ### Run the App locally